5 ways teachers can use AI in the classroom

 1. Ask your students to analyse an essay written by ChatGPT

 Are you concerned about the possibility of your students cheating with the help of ChatGPT?
 Perhaps it's time to shift gears!
-Encourage them to compose an essay using the chatbot, which would only take them 1 minute.
+Encourage them to compose an essay using the chatbot, which would only take them one minute.
 And what comes next?
 Well, ask them to verify if the essay is accurate in terms of facts, well-organised, and includes appropriate references and examples.
 Providing feedback on the chatbot's writing, and editing it, could present a valuable learning experience!

 2. Use Turnitin to detect potential plagiarism in student work